magda-io/esm-utils/README.md

 > All utility functions here don't require you to supply [import.meta.url](https://nodejs.org/api/esm.html#importmetaurl) and will use the function caller file's path as the base.

+> All required dependencies are bundled -- no need to install any dependencies.

 ```typescript
 /**